Next Wave International Next Wave International™ is a faith-based communications group >which is

 Celebrity makes the important seem trivial; which ought to concern us, especially where it affects our young people.
 They are the most impressionable members of society, as well as the biggest consumers of celebrity tattle.

-In the end, celebrity is a poor substitute for what we as human beings really crave, which is not image but influence.
+In the end, celebrity is a poor substitute for what we as human beings really crave, which is not image as much as influence.

 Keywords: celebrity | celebrities | Anna Nicole Smith | Britney Spears | Britney Shears | Playboy magazine | Mal Fletcher